 We let agents i and j play the PG game repeatedly a finite number of times and aim for larger average rewards.
-After a round, agents observe the simultaneous actions of their opponents.
-Except for the observation of actions, no additional information is shared between the agents.
-As discovered in field experiments with humans [1], different types of agents play PG differently.
+After a round, each agent observes the simultaneous action of its opponent.
+Except for the observation of their actions, no additional information is shared between the agents.

+As discovered in field experiments with humans [2], different types of agents play the PG differently.
 To act rationally, i ascribes candidate behavioral models to j.
 We assume the models are procedural taking the form of IDs and BNs.